vovchisko/ender-o/README.md

 Overlay Application powered by [Ender Developemnt](https://inara.cz/squadron/9888/).

+> I'm not activelly working on this project right now.
+> If you see ED Odyssey getting better and want to see this tool done - poke me on twitter @vovchisko

 ## Features
 - Overlay for borderless mode (press [F3] to focus overlay)
 - Dev panel to inspect journal events.